01 of 04

 Udayagiri, "Sunrise Hill", is home to another large Buddhist complex in Odisha.
 It consists of a brick stupa, two brick monasteries, a stepped stone well with inscriptions on it, and numerous rock-cut Buddhist sculptures.

 The Udayagiri site has been dated back to 1st-13th centuries AD.
 Although it was discovered in 1870, excavations didn't commence until 1985.
 They've been undertaken in two phases across two settlements around 200 meters apart -- Udayagiri 1 from 1985 to 1989, and Udayagiri 2 from 1997 to 2003.
-The remains indicate that the settlements were called "Madhavapura Mahavihara" and "Simhaprastha Mahavihara", respectfully.
+The remains indicate that the settlements were called "Madhavapura Mahavihara" and "Simhaprastha Mahavihara", respectively.

 The stupa at Udayagiri 1 has four seated stone statues of Lord Buddha, enshrined and facing each direction.
 The monastery there is also impressive, with 18 cells and a shrine chamber that has an intricately carved ornamental facade.
 The excavation turned up many Buddhist images and stone sculptures of Buddhist divinities as well.